Duebm/linked-blog-starter-md/Math/Diffy q.md

 - Remove the higher order using the equations u had on quiz

-- Do the laplace
+- Do the laplace based off of formulas on formula sheet

+- Do the inverse la place
 	- NEED TO KNOW PARTIAL FRACTIONS

 #### - key identdy method
 - CONSTANT COEFF